QI U.S. TIN collection & formatting — 1042-S readiness, validation rules & reject patterns

 1) What “U.S. TIN” means in QI operations

-- Where it shows up: 1042-S recipient fields, documentation records, and internal eligibility checks (treaty pools, exemptions, reporting completeness).
+- Where it shows up: 1042-S recipient fields, documentation records and internal eligibility checks, including treaty pools, exemptions and reporting completeness.

-- QI focus: Chapter 3 withholding & reporting — distinct from FATCA/Chapter 4 TIN processes.
+- QI focus: Chapter 3 withholding and reporting — distinct from FATCA / Chapter 4 TIN processes.

 Practical principle: treat the TIN as a controlled data element.

-One canonical store (digits-only), strict validation gates, and downstream “rendering” rules for file generation.
+One canonical store, digits-only formatting, strict validation gates, and downstream rendering rules for file generation.

 2) Collection: when to request a U.S. TIN (QI / Chapter 3)

-- Onboarding: capture TIN fields during KYC/W-8/W-9 intake when available, and store with document metadata (issue date, signature, expiry logic).
+- Onboarding: capture TIN fields during KYC/W-8/W-9 intake when available, and store with document metadata such as issue date, signature and expiry logic.

-- Intermediaries vs beneficial owners: enforce the correct recipient code and “whose TIN” rules based on entity type (individual, corporation, partnership, trust, intermediary).
+- Intermediaries vs beneficial owners: enforce the correct recipient code and “whose TIN” rules based on entity type, such as individual, corporation, partnership, trust or intermediary.

 - Event-driven solicitation: if data is missing at payment time, define a workflow: request → grace period → default pool fallback → evidence trail.